 Tim Herbst: Republican

-Herbst is Trumbull’s First Selectman.
+Herbst was Trumbull’s First Selectman.
 He has run before for State Treasurer but lost in a close race in 2014.
-He is interested in running for Governor and has formed an exploratory committee.

 State Sen. Tony Hwang: Republican

 Currently State Senator in Fairfield, Hwang hasn’t come out and said which office he is interested in.
 He has formed an exploratory committee for statewide office.

 Lauretti is currently Shelton’s Mayor, and has been for more than 25 years.
 He has filed paperwork to run for Governor.